Luke-Draper/WebFundAssignments/5.MySQL/LeadGenBusiness/README.md

-## Upload your queries either in a .txt file or an exported SQL file
+## This is an optional assignment!
+Have fun, all star!